tldraw/ai/README.md

 pnpm i
 ```

-3. Create a `.dev.vars` file in the root directory.
+1. Create a `.dev.vars` file in the **example** directory.
 Add any environment variables required by the server to the `.dev.vars` file.
 By default, our example project requires an [OpenAI API Key](https://platform.openai.com/settings/organization/api-keys) so your `.dev.vars` file should look something like this:

 ```
 OPENAI_API_KEY=sk-proj-rest-of-your-key
 ANY_OTHER_KEY_YOU_ARE_USING=here
 ```

-If you need public-friendly API keys on the frontend, create a `.env` file in the root directory and put them there.
+If you need to use public-friendly API keys on the frontend, create a `.env` file in the **example** directory and put them there.
 See [this guide](https://vite.dev/guide/env-and-mode) for more information about environment variables in Vite.

 ```
 VITE_LEAKABLE_OPENAI_API_KEY=sk-proj-rest-of-your-key